demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 ### Failing to connect to the ‘Generic export indicators’ service

-Relevant for XSOAR Saas, make sure the Xsoar IP is whitelisted in the firewall, for more information, refer to [Enable-access-to-Palo-Alto-Networks-resources](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8/Cortex-XSOAR-Cloud-Documentation/Enable-access-to-Palo-Alto-Networks-resources).
+Relevant for XSOAR Saas, make sure the XSOAR IP is whitelisted in the firewall, for more information, refer to [Enable-access-to-Palo-Alto-Networks-resources](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8/Cortex-XSOAR-Cloud-Documentation/Enable-access-to-Palo-Alto-Networks-resources).

 ### Getting 500 (internal server error) when attempting to connect to ‘Generic export indicators’